 - Jørn Jacobsen: Leader of the Faculty's PhD programme.

 - Karoline Aksnes: Adviser, PhD Coordinator for all candidates enrolled in the PhD programme.

 - firstname.lastname@example.org: HR-adviser responsible for PhD candidates employed at the Faculty of Law.

 - Half-year registration: It is mandatory to log into Studentweb and complete a half-year registration (deadline dates for registration are 1 September and 1 February).
 This is similar to an ordinary semester registration, except for the semester fee.

 - Progress report: All PhD candidates must deliver an annual progress report.
 The main supervisor must do the same.
 The progress report are delivered through an electronic questionnaire sent to all PhD candidates by email.
 The reports will be read by the Dean of Research, the leader of the PhD programme and the PhD Coordinator, and will be treated with confidentiality.
 The progress report may be used as background material in relation to an appraisal interview.

 All PhD candidates will be assigned at least one supervisor.
 The main supervisor shall be employed at the Faculty of Law and must have a doctoral degree.
 The academic supervisor(s) is appointed by the Research Committee (FU) or by the chair of the Research Committee by authorisation of FU as soon as possible after admission.
 The academic supervision will normally amount to a total of 80 hours per year.
 Questions relating to supervisor(s) may be directed at the Dean of Research.

 PhD on Track

-PhD on Track is a resource for PhD students who are beginning their research career, and who want to learn more about information- and literature for research purposes, and about how to publish research.
+PhD on Track is a resource for PhD students who are starting their research career and want to learn more about information and literature for research purposes, and how to publish research.